CiaraLoughrey-scientist/barseq-Leishmania-2025/README.md

 ### Scripts

-Scripts for the analysis included within the paper.
+Scripts for the analysis included within the paper above.

 Processing folder contains the initial barcode extraction Rust script, used on the raw FASTQ files, and the subseqnent R script for counting the reads and creating the data table for downstream analysis.
 These scripts were developed with Alastair Droop and are also included in his University of York Data Science repository at: https://github.com/uoy-research/fqbarcode alongside further relevant information.